-Ruhuna teas are defined as ‘low-grown’. and The districts contain a number of sub-districts such as the Ratnapura/Balangoda, Deniyaya, Matara, Galle.
+Ruhuna tea defines as ‘low-grown’ tea.
+The districts contain a number of sub-districts such as the Ratnapura/Balangoda, Deniyaya, Matara, Galle.

-Ruhuna tea area was a latecomer to tea.
-It was only around 1900 that the first estates were opened up among the foothills of the central mountain massif, at a convenient distance from Galle and Matara with their road and rail connexion to the capital.
+This area was a latecomer to the Ceylon tea.
+In 1900, the first estates opened up among the foothills of the central mountain massif, at a convenient distance from Galle and Matara.

 The tea-estates of the region all lie at altitudes between sea level and 2,000 feet.
 Although the main tea-growing areas are relatively near the coast.

 However, the predominant weather patterns prevent them from receiving the full force of the southwest monsoon winds and the rain they bring.